Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

 Spencer Steer At The Plate

-- Among qualifying hitters in baseball, he ranks 43rd in batting average, 26th in on-base percentage, and 50th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 26th, and he is 48th in the league in slugging.

-- Steer has had an RBI in 49 games this season (39.2%), including 18 multi-RBI outings (14.4%).
+- Steer has driven in a run in 50 games this year (39.7%), including 18 games with more than one RBI (14.3%).
 He has also driven in three or more of his team's runs in three contests.

-- In 51 of 125 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 52 games this year (41.3%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.